 The Manse, one of Cincinnati’s only hotels to welcome African American guests, was listed in the 4th edition of The Negro Motorist Green Book, a national guidebook advising African American travelers on where they might be safely welcomed as hotel guests, restaurant diners, or to get a haircut.

-Many legendary African Americans signed the guest registrar in the 1940s-60s, including legendary jazz musicians like Duke Ellington and Billie Holiday and baseball Hall of famers like Jackie Robinson and Hank Aaron.
-The grand ballroom was host to local societal events, meetings and conferences including the 1946 NAACP National Convention.
+Many legendary African Americans signed the guest registrar in the 1940s-60s, including legendary jazz musicians like Duke Ellington and Billie Holiday and baseball Hall of Famers like Jackie Robinson and Hank Aaron.
+The grand ballroom was host to local societal events, meetings, and conferences, including the 1946 NAACP National Convention.

-The Manse and surrounding community began a steep and steady decline in the 1960s, with the hotel eventually converted to poor quality low-income housing.
+The Manse and the surrounding community began a steep and steady decline in the 1960s, with the hotel eventually converted to poor quality low-income housing.

 With significant infrastructure challenges associated with the dilapidated buildings and requirements of restoring a historic structure, construction costs are unusually high.
 Thus, philanthropic support is needed to complete the project with the services and amenities that are hallmarks of ERS communities.